leighpoulier/bakester/README.md

 The "active_storage_blobs" table stores information about attached files, including size, a checksum, content type, original filename and the name of the service storing the attachment.

-The table "active_storage_attachments" records information related to the relationship between the bake and the "storage_blob".
-It is related to the bakes table through a polymorphic join.
+The "active_storage_attachments" table records information related to the relationship between the bake and the "storage_blob".
+It is related to the "bakes" table through a polymorphic join.
 The "record_type" and "record_id" strings define the relationship, with the "record_type" equal to "Bake" for this database, and the "record_id" being a foreign key field defining a one to many relationsip with bakes.
 Each bake could have multiple attached images, although in my implementation there is only one.

 The "active_storage_attachments" table also contains a foreign key field for "blob_id" which creates a one-to-many relationship to the "active_storage_blobs" table.
-This actually makes the "active_storage_attachments" table a join table, and the relationship from bakes to active_storage_blobs through active_storage_attachments is many_to_many.
+This actually makes the "active_storage_attachments" table a join table, and the relationship from bakes to active_storage_blobs through active_storage_attachments is many-to-many.
 This means that each bake can refer to many blobs, and each blob can be related to many bakes, which helps to ensure that there is no need for duplication of attached files.

-I have no idea what the "active_storage_variant_records" talbe is for.
+I have no idea what the "active_storage_variant_records" table is for.
 It is empty in my database, but it also refes to the blobs table with a foreign key "blob_id", so i assume it is some sort of record of varation or variants to each image.

 ### Models